 Research conclusion: DKD rates dramatically decreased after bariatric surgery

-For the first time, the study authors demonstrated surgical treatment substantially lowers the odds of DKD for severely obese youth with type 2 diabetes compared to medical therapy.
+For the first time, the study authors demonstrated surgical treatment substantially lowers the odds of DKD for youth with type 2 diabetes and severe obesity compared to medical therapy.
 There is a need for additional long-term studies of bariatric surgery for this population, as well as the identification of potential new non-surgical approaches.